Giorgio Morandi: a must-see for art lovers in Bologna

 Related post

-Set in a Piazza that is not a Piazza, Santo Stefano Basilica is a century-old jigsaw full of symbols and myths.
-The so-called 7 churches Basilica (but where are the 7?) is the most enigmatic church in Bologna.
-No doubts.To tell its story we need to travel from the Holy Land to Dante's hell, meeting relics, roosters and Magi.So sit down and relax: the gate is opening.
+Santo Stefano in Bologna is a century-old Basilica full of symbols and myths.
+It is best known as "Sette Chiese" ("Seven Churches") due to its unique structure, which merges several buildings constructed across different historical periods.To tell its story we need to travel from the Holy Land to Dante's hell, meeting relics, roosters and Magi.So sit down and relax: the gate is opening.

 • Modena Cemetery